onelivesleft/jai-string/README.md

 ## Strings

+This module provides procedures which predominantly interact with string views; i.e. the jai `string` type.
+None of the procdures in this module allocate: to generate new strings from old ones see the `Strings_Alloc` module below.

 ### `#module_parameters`

 * `compare`<br>Default comparator used to check if two string characters are equal.
 You may change it using `set_default_compare`.
 One of: